Dissertation abstract forthcoming.

 A paper on Franz Rosenzweig, the act of address, and the unity of metaphysics.

-"The Problem of the Transition."
+"The Problem of the Transition as the Problem of the Human."
 On Kant's question about the sameness of the territory of nature and freedom in the third Critique.

 "The Critique of Ontotheology."
 On Heidegger's account of the structure of metaphysical thought.